The rank of Mazur's Eisenstein ideal: Introduction

+\begin{rems} We note the following relations with other works. \begin{itemize}[leftmargin=2em] \item The implication (1) $\Rightarrow$ (3) of this corollary was first obtained by Calegari--Emerton, and is the main theorem of \cite{CE2005} (for $p > 3$). \item The converse implication (3) $\Rightarrow$ (1) is false in general, but, for regular $p$, a partial converse is provided by Schaefer--Stubley \cite[Thm.\ 1.1.2]{SS2018}.
+In particular, they prove that the converse is true for $p=5$. \item The implication (3) $\Rightarrow$ (2) was proven by Lecouturier \cite[Thm.\ 1.7]{lecouturier2018} using Merel's theorem (Theorem \ref{thm:merel} below).
+Also using that theorem, he proves a partial converse of (1) $\Rightarrow$ (3): he proves that

-Part (1) of this corollary was first obtained by Calegari-Emerton, and is the main theorem of \cite{CE2005} (for $p > 3$).
-Part (2) was proven by Lecouturier \cite{lecouturier2016} using the result of Merel below.
-Lecouturier also shows that the converse to (2) is true, and that, though the converse to (1) is false, there is a variant of the converse of (1) that is true.
-It would interesting to see if these finer results can be deduced from Sharifi's theory relating class groups of Kummer extensions to cup products and Massey products \cite{sharifi2007}.
+for some non-negative integers $r_i(\chi_0)$, and proves that $r_1(\chi_0)=1$ if and only if $\mathrm{rank}_{\Z_p}(\bT^0)=1$ (see the proof of \cite[Thm.\ 1.1]{lecouturier2018} on pg.~54). \item It would interesting to see if these finer results can be deduced from Sharifi's theory relating class groups of Kummer extensions to cup products and Massey products \cite{sharifi2007}. \end{itemize} \end{rems}